Plan your visit to Kynance

 Kynance has been on the tourist map since the early Victorian era, when it became fashionable to go on excursions, to paint, to botanise and to take in the sea air.
 With the arrival of the railway to Helston, and connecting omnibuses on to Lizard, Kynance became a popular destination.
 It was even possible to hire a donkey for the last leg of the journey.
 Its royal connections, and links to poets and writers boosted Kynance Cove’s popularity.
 Alfred Lord Tennyson found inspiration in the views, and was impressed by the ‘glorious grass-green monsters of waves’.
 Kynance is also a mecca for naturalists, with the heaths and cliffs supporting a wide array of scarce species, from plants like asparagus and Cornish heath to ferns, lichens and rare moths.
 Listen out for the distinctive ‘chiaow’ call of the chough, a rare species of crow which has returned naturally to Cornwall’s cliffs in recent decades.
 Choughs can often be seen probing for grubs on the short cliff top turf.

-There is a National Trust car park that is open all year at Kynance (manned or pay and display), the toilets in the car park are open from Easter to the end of the October half term and there is a toilet in the Cove that is open all year round.
+There is a National Trust car park that is open all year at Kynance (manned or pay and display).
 The car park can become very busy and is often full in the peak summer months, there is no alternative parking available within 1 mile of the car park so to avoid disappointment we recommend arriving early.

 The South West Coast Path links Kynance with Lizard to the south, and Mullion to the north, and this stretch offers walkers fantastic wild scenery.